 In meteorological applications, hydrogen is used as a lift gas where helium is unavailable or prohibitively expensive.

 Hydrogen is now considered as the next generation source of energy and clean.
-Hydrogen Fuelcell electric Vehicles (Cars, Buses, Trucks, ships, trains) use compressed Hydrogen Gas with oxygen from air to generate electrical power for engine while emitting only pure water.
-Hydrogen in mobility application is being considered as superior long-term alternative to battery powered vehicles in case its cost of generation is optimized and hydrogen fueling infrastructure and transportation is established in efficient manner in near future.
+Hydrogen Fuel Cell electric Vehicles (Cars, Buses, Trucks, ships, trains) use compressed Hydrogen Gas with oxygen from air to generate electrical power for the engine while emitting only pure water.
+Hydrogen in mobility applications is being considered as a superior long-term alternative to battery-powered vehicles in case its cost of generation is optimized and hydrogen fueling infrastructure and transportation are established in an efficient manner in the near future.

 SOLAR: